foglienimatteo/Raytracing/README.md

 :----------------------------------------:|:-------------------------:
 ![](demo/demo_anim_Flat_640x480x360.gif)  |  ![](demo/demo_B_PathTracing_640x480.png)

-It may takes few minutes to renderer the animation; you might also gives smaller (integer and even) values to `--width` and `--height` in order to obtain the same animation in a smaller amount of time (the price to pay is a worse definition of the animation itself).
+It may takes few minutes to render the animation; you might also give smaller (integer and even) values to `--width` and `--height` in order to obtain the same animation in a smaller amount of time (the price to pay is a worse definition of the animation itself).

 ## Usage from the Command Line Interface

 This software is able to read a file that describes a scene (i.e a set of object, pigments, materials, etc. that we want to renderer).
-In order to understand how to write such a file, take a look at the [examples](esamples) directory, particularly to the [tutorial_basic_sintax.txt](examples/tutorial_basic_sintax.txt) and the [demo_world_B.txt](examples/demo_world_B.txt) files.
+To understand how to write such a file, take a look at the [examples](esamples) directory, particularly to the [tutorial_basic_sintax.txt](examples/tutorial_basic_sintax.txt) and the [demo_world_B.txt](examples/demo_world_B.txt) files.

 The basic struct of a command in the CLI able to render such a scenefile is the following: